Summer vacation: Iceland

 In Iceland, the duration of the summer vacation can vary from one school to another.
 Typically students start their summer vacation during the first week of June and return to school in the fourth week of August.

 Ireland

 In the Republic of Ireland, most secondary schools start summer holidays at the end of May or the start of June.
 However, Junior and Leaving Certificate exams will take place during June.
 Schools will usually open again at the end of August to the start of September.
 Primary schools in the Republic of Ireland are sixteen days longer, so they start their summer holiday at the end of June but do not return until the first week of September.
 Private schools follow the same pattern.

 Italy

-In Italy, summer vacation for elementary, middle and high schools normally starts the second week of June and lasts until the second week of September included, for a total of about three months.
-For kindergartens, summer vacation starts at the end of June and lasts until the first week of September.
-Final term examinations for middle school and high school are held until the end of June or the first days of July.
-Usually, also shops and factories are closed (or with reduced productivity) in the week surrounding August 15 - Ferragosto (both religious and secular holiday).

-Latvia

-In Latvia, summer vacation lasts 3 months.
-Starting on 1 June and ending on 31 August, with the new school year starting the next day.

-Lithuania

-In Lithuania, summer vacation starts in 15th learning day of June (ex.
-June 21) and ends on September 1 with the start of a new school year (2.5 months).